-- If we are using the standard deadlines, we must give you our answer within 72 hours. - Generally, this means within 72 hours after we receive your request.
-If you are requesting an exception, we will give you our answer within 72

-- hours after we receive your doctor's statement supporting your request.
-We will give you our answer sooner if your health requires us to. - If we do not meet this deadline, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent organization.
-Later in this section, we talk about this review organization and explain what happens at Appeal Level 2. - If our answer is yes to part or all of what you requested - If we approve your request for coverage, we must provide the coverage we have agreed to provide within 72 hours after we receive your request or doctor's statement supporting your request. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no. We will also tell you how to appeal.
+- If we are using the standard deadlines, we must give you our answer within 72 hours. - o Generally, this means within 72 hours after we receive your request.
+If you are requesting an exception, we will give you our answer within 72 hours after we receive your doctor's statement supporting your request.
+We will give you our answer sooner if your health requires us to. - Of the appeals process, where it will be reviewed by an Independent Review Organization.
+In Section 7.6 of this chapter, we talk about this review organization and explain what happens at Appeal Level 2. - If our answer is yes to part or all of what you requested - o If we approve your request for coverage, we must provide the coverage we have agreed to provide within 72 hours after we receive your request or doctor's statement supporting your request. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no. We will also tell you how you can appeal.